ueno/c-smie/README.md

-libsmie
+c-smie
 ======
-libsmie is an attempt to port [SMIE](http://www.gnu.org/software/emacs/manual/html_node/elisp/SMIE.html#SMIE), an indentation engine in Emacs, aiming for the use in other editing programs.
+c-smie is an attempt to port [SMIE](http://www.gnu.org/software/emacs/manual/html_node/elisp/SMIE.html#SMIE), an indentation engine in Emacs, aiming for the use in other editing programs.